1991 Perfect Storm: Meteorological history

-The Perfect Storm originated from a cold front that exited the east coast of the United States.
+The Perfect Storm originated from a cold front that exited the East coast of the United States.
 On October 28, the front spawned an extratropical low to the east of Nova Scotia.
-Around that time, a ridge extended from the Appalachian Mountains northeastward to Greenland, with a strong high pressure center over eastern Canada.
-The blocking ridge forced the extratropical low to track toward the southeast and later to the west.
-Hurricane Grace was swept aloft by its cold front into the warm conveyor belt circulation of the deep cyclone on October 29, with the storm completely absorbing Grace by the next day.
-The cyclone significantly strengthened as a result of the temperature contrast between the cold air to the northwest, and the warmth and moisture from the remnants of Grace.
-The low-pressure system continued deepening as it drifted toward the United States.
-It had an unusual retrograde motion for a nor'easter, beginning a set of meteorological circumstances that occur only once every 50 to 100 years.
-Most nor'easters affect New England from the southwest.
+At the same time, a ridge extended from the Appalachian Mountains northeastward to Greenland, anchored by a strong high-pressure center over eastern Canada.
+The blocking ridge forced the developing extratropical low, which would normally have moved northeastward, to track southeastward and then westward in a rare retrograde motion, initiating a set of meteorological circumstances estimated to occur only once every 50 to 100 years (most nor'easters track northeastward, but this storm instead turned southwestward).
+On October 29, Hurricane Grace, a tropical system that had developed separately in the western Atlantic and that was moving northward, was swept into the warm conveyor belt of the deepening cyclone.
+By the next day, October 30, Grace was completely absorbed.
+The merger enhanced the intensity of the nor'easter, fueled by the sharp temperature contrast between cold air to the northwest and the warm, moist air from Grace's remnants.